gtrixic/lets-meat-up/README.md

 If the user clicks the “I HAVE AN ACCOUNT” Button, they will be directed to this page.
 They are requested to enter either their username or email, and their password corresponding to the account.

 “Username/Email” is an EditText while “Password” uses EditText(Password).
-The arrow is an ImageButton.
+The login arrow is an ImageButton.

 All information is checked against the database that was created using Firebase.

+If the email or password entered is incorrect, a toast error message is shown.

 ![](https://lh4.googleusercontent.com/Nie7kOj66vjMzD8OBSuOhECfDfuOiIrRTE6XAxO9vVZmg3pJ5Eez9Ikg2Si4vTH9oUqV3BXjc7-8zBg1eXlq-RMX39GCaccQbnJhnN_u)